stefaniejz/module-2-code-challenge-round-1-seattle-web-062419-rails-first-round-code-challenge-1564158485/README.md

 ![img](gif3.gif)

 ### Hints / Tips
 + Draw your domain model and associations before you begin.
+You may have to alter the current schema to get your code working.
 + A child model cannot be persisted without being associated with its parent model.
++ Look at the seeds.rb file in the db folder.
+When you first seed, your Superheroes will not be associated with a Superpower.
+Once you make your associations, you can re-seed the database to persist the Superheroes with a Superpower.
 + More than one superhero can have the same superpower.
 + We want to be RESTful.
 What URL should show info about a particular superhero?
 What URL should show a form to create a superhero?
 What controller actions are associated?
 + If you're having a hard time implementing the filter, take a look at this http://guides.rubyonrails.org/form_helpers.html#a-generic-search-form.
-We are asking for a dropdown, not an input field to find a certain superpower to filter by.
+We are asking an input field to search by.